hpc-ulisboa/gpuPTXModel/README.md

 ## 1. gpuPTXModel Tool

 ``gpuPTXModel`` is a command line tool that allows creating a GPU power consumption model, which can be used to predict the power consumption of applications based solely on the sequence of [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html) instructions in the kernel code.
+The tool receives as argument the path to the microbenchmark (and optionally the testing dataset), which need to have been properly aggregated using the ``toolReadBenchs`` tool.

 * Usage:
 ```